purpleleaves007/purpleleaves007.github.io/_pages/about.md

 # 🔥 News

+- *2025.11*: 🎉🎉 One Paper about WiFi-based gesture recognition accepted by **AAAI 2026**.
+Congrats to Ruobei Zhang and Shengeng Tang!
 - *2025.11*: 🎉🎉 As the Lead Guest Editor, I have launched a [Special Issue: Emerging Challenges and Innovations in IoT Security and Privacy in Electronics](https://www.mdpi.com/journal/electronics/special_issues/AMEWN42W8U) and warmly welcome your submissions.
 - *2025.10*: 🎉🎉 I have joined the School of Cyber Security at Tianjin University as a tenured Associate Professor.
 - *2025.09*: 🎉🎉 One Paper about AI for astronomy accepted by **NIPS DB Track 2025**, and has been selected as **spotlight paper**.
 Congrats to Kuocheng Wu and Guohang Zhuang!